frank038/Gsearcher/README.md

 In the configuration window, the second tab shows the extractors enabled, the extractors disabled and the reasons, mainly for 'not command found'.

+Knows issues: the first time this program is used, multiple executions are needed for creating the needed files.

 ![My image](https://github.com/frank038/Gsearcher/blob/master/Screenshot3.png)